-Night Prayer is our short, quiet, reflective service every Wednesday evening.
+Night Prayer is our short, quiet, reflective service on the first Wednesday of the month.
 An ideal way to finish your day, especially if you don’t feel you can come to church at the moment.

-If you have difficulty using the new link on our website, then here it is:
+If you have difficulty using the new link, then here it is:

 In case you need them , the Meeting ID is 875 2690 8458 & the Passcode: 645253.

 The Compline Night Prayer can be found on our Services page here:

 Saturday 4th & Sunday 5th December – St Mary's Christmas Tree Festival

 Our popular Festival is back, with over 40 trees, plus seasonal stalls